nicojourdain/nicojourdain.github.io/coding_dir/coding_croco_tgcc.md

                     # (domain without boundaries).
 It means xi_rho -2 and eta_rho - 2, in e.g. :
                     #       #  elif defined SAIGON_LR
                     #             parameter (LLm0=172, MMm0=185,  N=10)
+                    # If you use passive tracers, you may need to change ntrc_pas (for the case where KH_INST is not defined)
 ```

 Then, compile the code: